 Visual Content is King―Facebook’s Redesign News Feed

-On March 7, 2013 Facebook announced their new initiative to redesign their News Feed to reduce clutter and focus more on stories.
+On March 7, 2013, Facebook announced its new initiative to redesign its News Feed to reduce clutter and focus more on stories.
 The announcement comes on the heels of Facebook’s Graph Search a tool used to sift through Facebook’s data in a more organic way.
 According to Facebook’s research, clutter was the biggest complaint about their news feeds.
 The new design will include more features such as segmented multi news feeds, larger images, and cohesive response design for mobile, tablets, and computers.
 Facebook will slowly roll out the news feed over the upcoming weeks.
 Early adopters can join the waiting list for now if they want to see the redesign before the masses.
-Click here to join today.

 #1 Business Take Away:

 Facebook’s changes will undoubtedly affect business fan pages, but the number one takeaway businesses should focus on is visual content is king.
 There will be more value placed on images and their sharing.
 Over 50% of all content posted on Facebook is visual.
 Let’s take a look at how photos will be represented on Facebook’s redesigned news feed: